walafc0/simple-static/README.md

     $ make install PREFIX=/usr/local

-**There may be a conflict with the `ss` binary.
+**There may be a conflict with the `ss` binary provided by `iproute2` package (on Debian, Archlinux).
 Be sure this program isn't installed on your machine before proceeding, or change the installation path.**